temporalio/proposals/node/node-sdk.md

 ```

 On the activities side we want to use async functions which means activity authors will have to manually handle cancellation.
-The `ActivityContext` exposes 2 ways of subscribing to cancellations.
+The activity `Context` exposes 2 ways of subscribing to cancellations.

 1. A `cancelled` (Promise) property which can be awaited.
   ```ts